All Episodes

 This is a good game.

-Now here's the thing, and I'm not a prude, and I don't care what people watch, and so on and so forth.
+Now, here's the thing, and I'm not a prude, and I don't care what people watch and so on and so forth.

 That's not my point.

-What Harvey Weinstein is he is wrapped tight around the Democratic Party.
+What Harvey Weinstein is, he is wrapped tight around the Democratic Party.

 Here's where it gets sinister, though.

-Is liberal, if you're a liberal, you'll accept and ignore Juanita Broderick, Kathleen Willie, Paula Jones, Jennifer Flowers, and the multitude of other women.
+Here's where the hypocrisy comes into play: is liberal, if you're a liberal, you'll accept and ignore Juanita Broderick, Kathleen Willey, Paula Jones, Jennifer Flowers, and the multitude of other women.

-Uh women can be beaten, marital rape in some of these countries is not a crime.
+Marital rape in some of these countries is not a crime.

-Uh they're the big champions of gay and lesbian rights.
+They're the big champions of gay and lesbian rights.

-And I've said this for how many years, Linda, and get killed, and and I've always wondered all right, maybe we disagree on gay marriage.
+And I've said this for how many years, Linda, and get killed.

 Who cares?